arielj/vanilla-nested/README.md

 # Customizing link_to_add_nested
 #### Link text
-The default value is "Add <name of the model associated", but it can be changed using the parameter `link_text`:
+The default value is "Add <name of the associated model>", but it can be changed using the parameter `link_text`:

 ``` Ruby
 link_to_add_nested(form, :order_items, '#order-items', link_text: I18n.t(:some_key))